Your money-making expert. Financial journalist, TV and radio personality.

 Yeh, duh, who wouldn’t copy what Katy Price, Kim Kardashian and Kerry Katona do on a daily basis?
 In fact, they’re so great we should all put ‘k’s into our names just to show solidarity.

-And those people on TOWIE are so amazing you definitely have to go and buy anything they wear or use as soon as you see it.
+And those people on TOWIE and Love Island are so amazing you definitely have to go and buy anything they wear or use as soon as you see it.
 Who wouldn’t want to be like them??

 Even better, make friends with your local restaurant and get them to make your dinner every night.
 Just stick it on your plastic.
 It’s worth spending £25 for something you might make for £5.